-Special Topics (Nursing 377, 378, 379): Special topic courses in nursing are offered for 1-3 academic credits.
+Special Topics (Nursing 377, 378, 379): For RN to BSN Completion students only: Special topic courses in nursing are offered for 1-3 academic credits.
 Faculty posts the course offering and the content description on the bulletin boards and in the University catalog prior to the semester in which it is scheduled.
 Students declare their intentions to pursue this option by indicating their interest to the faculty member, and/or by registering for the course as it is listed in the catalog.